Holy Spirit

-The Holy Spirit, otherwise known as the Holy Ghost, is a concept within the Abrahamic religions.
+The Holy Spirit, otherwise known as the Holy Ghost, is a concept within Abrahamic religions.
 In Judaism, the Holy Spirit is understood as the divine quality or force of God manifesting in the world, particularly in acts of prophecy, creation and guidance.
 In Nicene Christianity, this conception expanded in meaning to represent the third person of the Trinity, co-equal and co-eternal with God the Father and God the Son.
 In Islam, the Holy Spirit acts as an agent of divine action or communication.
-In the Baha’i Faith, the Holy Spirit is seen as the intermediary between God and man and "the outpouring grace of God and the effulgent rays that emanate from His Manifestation".
+In the Baha'i Faith, the Holy Spirit is seen as the intermediary between God and man and "the outpouring grace of God and the effulgent rays that emanate from His Manifestation".

-Comparative religion
+Overview

-The Hebrew Bible contains the term "spirit of God" (ruach elochim) which by Jews is interpreted in the sense of the might of a unitary God.
+The Hebrew Bible contains the term "spirit of God" (ruach elohim) which by Jews is interpreted in the sense of the might of a unitary God.
 This interpretation is different from the Nicene Christian conception of the Holy Spirit as one person of the Trinity.

 The Christian concept tends to emphasize the moral aspect of the Holy Spirit as a common expression in the New Testament.
 For instance, the book of Acts emphasizes the power of ministry aspect of the Holy Spirit.

 In general, Jews reject any conception of a co-equal, multi-person godhead; anything but an absolute monotheism is contrary to the Shema.
 They do not consider the Hebrew word for "one" (Hebrew: אחד, ekhad) as meaning anything other than a simple numerical one.
 The rabbinical understanding of the Holy Spirit has a certain degree of personification, but it remains, "a quality belonging to God, one of his attributes".
 The idea of God as a duality or trinity is considered shituf (or "not purely monotheistic").

 According to theologian Rudolf Bultmann, there are two ways to think about the Holy Spirit: "animistic" and "dynamistic".
 In animistic thinking, he is "an independent agent, a personal power which (...) can fall upon a man and take possession of him, enabling him or compelling him to perform manifestations of power" while in dynamistic thought it "appears as an impersonal force which fills a man like a fluid".
 Both kinds of thought appear in Jewish and Christian scripture, but animistic is more typical of the Old Testament whereas dynamistic is more common in the New Testament.
 The distinction coincides with the Holy Spirit as either a temporary or permanent gift.
 In the Old Testament and Jewish thought, it is primarily temporary with a specific situation or task in mind, whereas in the Christian concept the gift resides in persons permanently.